 # Faraday's Law of Induction

-**The electromotive force around a closed path is equal to the negative time rate of change of the [[magnetic flux]] enclosed by the path.**
+**The electromotive force induced in a closed circuit is equal to the negative rate of change of magnetic flux through the circuit.**

 ![[Faraday'sLawOfInduction.svg|300]]